Flavor Seesaw Mechanism: Abelian Symmetry and the Flavor Puzzle

 Diagonalization by a further transformation

 yields the two massive eigenstates $Z$ and $Z'$ with masses

 and the mixing angle defined by

 We note that although $Z-Z'$ mixing is induced in our model, the mixing angle will be suppressed by $\mathcal{O}(v^2_{EW}/v^2_S)$.
 Hence, in the limit $v_S \gg v_{EW} $, these effects are rather small and we will neglect them in the subsequent considerations.
+In general, kinetic mixing may occur as well.
+However, we consider negligible kinetic mixing in our study.